Home » Culture » Some basic reasons why your small business needs a website

 You can sell your products on it

 Remember that almost anything can be sold online - from candles and clothes to speedboats and houses so even if you reckon your product or service won't sell online, the chances are it will!
-This doesn't mean that you have got to hire a team of web developers to build a unique and sparking e-commerce site…a little online research will soon find you a good site provider that will do most of the heavy lifting!
+This doesn't mean that you have got to hire a team of web developers to build a unique and sparking e-commerce site…a little online research will soon find you a good site provider that will do most of the heavy lifting and help you have a ecommerce shopping cart.

 It can increase your company's credibility